Buying property in Germany?

 Are home prices above the long-term average in Germany as of 2026?

-As of early 2026, home prices in Germany are above the long-term average, but the gap has narrowed significantly after a roughly 13% peak-to-trough correction from early 2022 to mid-2024.
+As of early 2026, home prices in Germany are still above the long-term average, but the gap has narrowed significantly after the roughly 13% peak-to-trough correction from early 2022 to mid-2024, leaving the market in a "mid-cycle rebound" rather than an extreme.

 What local changes could move prices in Germany as of 2026?